 Jimmy Page employs magnificent riffs on the funky ‘Heartbreaker’ and the behemothic ‘Whole Lotta Love’.
 ‘The Lemon Song’ rides off a memorable John Paul Jones bass riff, even if the squeezing lemon references are none too pleasant.
 The group also explore more complex material with the mini-epic ‘What Is And Should Never Be’ and ‘Ramble On’, where Robert Plant displays his Tolkien fetish for the first time on record – although I’d argue that Sauron is the evil one and that Gollum’s merely morally ambiguous.
-There’s even a soppy ballad, ‘Thank You’, which is out of place among all the debauchery scattered through the rest of the record, but is full of tasty organ work from Jones.
+There’s even a soppy ballad, ‘Thank You’, which is out of place among all the debauchery scattered through the rest of the record but is full of tasty organ work from Jones.
 And closer ‘Bring It On Home’ starts messily, but it ends up kicking just as much butt as everything else.
 In fact, apart from the gratuitous ‘Moby Dick’, II is plain terrific, and a significant step up from the debut.

-Led Zeppelin would get more ambitious and diverse, but the straightforward and hard rocking II is a great place to begin an investigation into their back catalogue.
+Led Zeppelin would get more ambitious and diverse, but the straightforward and hard-rocking II is a great place to begin an investigation into their back catalogue.

 Led Zeppelin III

-III is nominally the acoustic Led Zeppelin album, although that’s a touch misleading since only the second half is acoustic; the first side is much more eclectic, with a magnificent blues ballad and the weird string inflected ‘Friends’ nestled among some straight ahead rockers.
+III is nominally the acoustic Led Zeppelin album, although that’s a touch misleading since only the second half is acoustic; the first side is much more eclectic, with a magnificent blues ballad and the weird string inflected ‘Friends’ nestled among some straight-ahead rockers.
 If you’re expecting a nice acoustic album, opener ‘Immigrant Song’ explodes with a frenetic pace, a repetitive guitar and bass riff and Plant’s wails about Vikings.

 ‘Celebration Day’ and the relatively straightforward ‘Out On The Tiles’ are the other rock songs, and they’re also great.
 The blues ballad ‘Since I’ve Been Loving You’ is one of Led Zeppelin’s best moments, with an emotional vocal performance from Robert Plant and an effective solo from Jimmy Page.
-The acoustic side opens with ‘Gallows Pole’, a dark folk piece which is similar to the traditional material that Fairport Convention were exploring at the same time.
+The acoustic side opens with ‘Gallows Pole’, a dark folk piece that is similar to the traditional material that Fairport Convention were exploring at the same time.
 Both Page and Plant were folk fans, citing Pentangle and the Incredible String Band as influences – Plant was even a member of a band named Hobbstweedle before joining Zeppelin.
-Page gets a sole writing credit with the gorgeous ‘Tangerine’, one of Zeppelin’s most pop oriented songs with close harmonies.
+Page gets a sole writing credit with the gorgeous ‘Tangerine’, one of Zeppelin’s most pop-oriented songs with close harmonies.

-III ends less convincingly with the messy ‘Hats Off To (Roy) Harper’, but it was Led Zeppelin’s most interesting album yet; despite the mastery of another genre there was still more growth to come.
+III ends less convincingly with the messy ‘Hats Off To (Roy) Harper’, but it was Led Zeppelin’s most interesting album yet; despite the mastery of another genre, there was still more growth to come.

 Led Zeppelin IV

 This is the iconic Led Zeppelin album, which the band didn’t even bother to title – it’s sometimes known as IV or Zoso.
-Despite its over-exposure, I’m still immensely fond of ‘Stairway to Heaven’; there’s plenty to admire from the pretty folk melody to the arrangement that builds from recorders and acoustic guitar to full fledged rock, while Page’s solo is an all time favourite.
+Despite its over-exposure, I’m still immensely fond of ‘Stairway to Heaven’; there’s plenty to admire from the pretty folk melody to the arrangement that builds from recorders and acoustic guitar to full-fledged rock, while Page’s solo is an all-time favourite.
 The other epic, ‘When The Levee Breaks’, is one of the most intense moments in the Zeppelin catalogue with an enormous drum beat, Plant’s paranoid wailing and some effectively minimal guitar leads from Page; it’s easily one of the best songs, and captures the dark blues pounding that Zeppelin were striving for better than anything else they recorded.

 IV starts well, with the pairing of ‘Black Dog’ and ‘Rock and Roll’; Zeppelin’s takes on basic blues and rock respectively.
 ‘Going To California’ has another pretty folk melody, later requisitioned by Pearl Jam for ‘Given To Fly’, but it doesn’t really go anywhere too spectacular.
 It’s the remaining three songs that cause major problems.
 ‘The Battle Of Evermore’ meanders through silly lyrics about ring-wraiths and fairy queens for six minutes, and even the presence of Fairport Convention’s Sandy Denny on vocals doesn’t help.
-‘Misty Mountain Hop’ rides a leaden footed electric piano groove, while the vocal line irritatingly accentuates each beat in the bar.
+‘Misty Mountain Hop’ rides a leaden-footed electric piano groove, while the vocal line irritatingly accentuates each beat in the bar.
 Meanwhile, ‘Four Sticks’ is a throwaway; the only memorable aspect of it is that Bonham drums with four sticks.
-IV is far from Led Zeppelin’s best album; the only reason it’s the famous one is because it features ‘Stairway to Heaven’.
+IV is far from Led Zeppelin’s best album; the only reason it’s the famous one is that it features ‘Stairway to Heaven’.

 ‘Stairway to Heaven’ and ‘When The Levee Breaks’ alone are enough to make IV a very good album, but Led Zeppelin made even stronger records.